Timendus/simple-player/README.md

 `domain` should be the domain you host this page on.
 If you host it on Github pages, as per this instruction, then change it it `<your username>.github.io`.

+There are also some optional configuration options to play with.

 Commit your changes to the master branch.

 ## Step 3: Hosting